We provide a supportive environment where teachers can:

 • a certified copy of teaching qualifications to determine correct salary placement; and

-• a certified copy of any statements of service from employers indicating previous teaching service.
+• a certified copy of any statements of service from employers indicating previous teaching service and any periods of leave without pay taken.

-• Settling in payment of $5,000 in addition to all your relocation expenses being paid for.
-This settling in payment is conditional to working two years at the remote school.
+• A settling in payment of $5,000 where you are appointed to an isolated school which involves relocating.
+This settling in payment is conditional to committing to a minimum period of two years at the isolated school.

-• If you have specialist medical appointments that require overnight travel, your meals and accommodation will be covered.
+• If you are required to attend specialist medical appointments that require overnight travel, your meals and accommodation will be covered.

 All teachers work in a supportive workplace with induction, mentoring, and access to professional development opportunities.